9 Medical Summer Programs for High School Students in Illinois

 Applying for summer programs, internships, or research immersions is a great opportunity for high school students.
 These programs provide early exposure to professional settings, hands-on experiences, and valuable mentors who can guide you in the right direction.
 College admission committees are increasingly looking for candidates who show a demonstrated interest in their field and a dedication to going above and beyond.
 Having a summer program like this on your profile can give you a leg up.

 For students interested in medicine and healthcare, such exposure gives you a first-hand look at medical institutions and research labs.
 You get to develop practical skills by doing lab work and shadowing actual doctors as well as explore medical specialties that are not included in high school curriculums.
-For residents of Illinois, here are the top 10 medical summer programs for high schoolers:
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.
+For residents of Illinois, here are the top 9 medical summer programs for high schoolers:

 You can choose from a variety of program formats, from a 12-week program to a 12-month research fellowship.
 Medicine, Neuroscience, and Biology are offered subjects, and previous students have worked on projects like ‘Exploring the role of humanin as a potential preventative in Alzheimer’s disease’ and ‘How the CRIDPER-Cas9 gene editing complex can treat human immunodeficiency virus 1’.